Those Who Also Served (Surnames A to F):

 John attested in the 16th Battalion, West Yorkshire Regiment (Bradford Pals), at Bradford, soon after War was declared on 28 September 1914.
 He stood 5ft.
 8¼ ins.
 [1.73 m] tall, weighed 10 st. 0 lbs.
 [63.5 kgs.] and had blue eyes, brown hair and a ‘fresh’ complexion.
 At the time of the above article he was training on Salisbury Plain.

 On 6 December 1915 John and his Battalion were posted to Egypt, where they remained until March 1916, returning to Marseilles on the 7th and moved to the Western Front.
-On 17 May 1916 John suffered a severe Gun Shot Wound to the tibia and evacuated back to England a week later.
+On 17 May 1916 John suffered a severe Gun Shot Wound which caused a “Compound fracture of the right tibia” and evacuated back to England a week later.

 He was awarded ‘Silver War Badge’ [No. 217992] and the ‘King’s Certificate of Discharge’ and discharged on 2 April 1917, Kings Reg.
 392 (XVI), “no longer physically fit for war service“.

-Correspondence in John’s Service Papers show that he had to go to considerable trouble, entailing a number of letters and explanations of his wounds before he was finally awarded a pension of 12s.
+Correspondence in John’s Service Papers, after his discharge on 2 April 1917, show that he had to go to considerable trouble, entailing a number of letters and explanations of his wounds before he was finally awarded a pension of 12s.
 6d.
 [62 p.] per week, rising to 13s.
 9d.
 [68 p.] after his discharge.
+[These amounts have an equivalent value of about £55 –> £60 today – 2023.]

 Private 14918 Arthur Thomas BAKER – when Arthur enlisted in the Lincolnshire Regiment in 1915 he was living on High Street, Ruskington, employed as a “Farm Waggoner“.
 At that time he stood 5 ft.
 6½ ins.
 [1.69 m] tall and weighed 10 st. 0 lbs [63.5 kgs.].
 He ha a ‘fresh‘ complexion and blue eyes, but was ‘bald‘.